DivanteLtd/pimcore5-user-tracking/README.md

 composer require divante-ltd/pimcore5-user-tracking @dev
 ```
 ### Second step
 Open Extension tab in admin panel and install plugin.
+Then, in the same tab, configure access data to MongoDB.
 After this, installation is finished.

 ## Contributing
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.